 Association with the National Library and the Alexander Turnbull Library

 - The Judith Binney Trust has established an association with the National Library of New Zealand / Te Puna Mātauranga o Aotearoa; this is set out in a Memorandum of Understanding.

 - The collections of the Alexander Turnbull Library (at the National Library) offer significant research opportunities in the fields covered by the Judith Binney Fellowships and Writing Awards; some provision is made at the Library for desk space and research support for recipients of the Judith Binney Fellowships and Writing Awards.
 However, a regular presence at the Alexander Turnbull Library is not obligatory.

-- It is anticipated that those holding Judith Binney Fellowships or Awards will offer a public talk at the National Library, and may present an in-house seminar on their research.
+- It is anticipated that those holding Judith Binney Fellowships or Awards will offer a public talk at the National Library, (or via video) and may present an in-house seminar on their research.

 - Fellowship or Award recipients are encouraged to deposit documentation related to their research with the Alexander Turnbull Library on completion of the project (unless prior arrangements have been made with another institution).